joostkremers/ebib/docs/ebib-manual.md

 The commands `ebib-insert-citation` and `ebib-entry-summary` must consult the database or databases loaded in Ebib, and Ebib tries to be smart about which database(s) to consult.
-A LaTeX file has one or more `\addbibresource` commands in the preamble, which names the `.bib` file or files that contain the bibliography entries.
-For BibTeX, there will be a `\bibliography` command toward the end of the file.
-If you consult a BibTeX database from within a LaTeX file, Ebib first looks for one of these commands, reads the names of the `.bib` file(s) from it, and then sees if those files happen to be open.
-If they are, Ebib uses them to let you pick an entry key (in the case of `ebib-insert-entry-key`) or to search for the entry (in the case of `ebib-entry-summary`).

-Of course, it may be the case that the LaTeX file is actually part of a bigger project, and that only the master file contains a `\addbibresource` or `\bibliography` command.
-To accommodate for this, Ebib checks whether the (buffer-local) variable `TeX-master` is set to a filename.
-If it is, it reads that file and tries to find the relevant command there.
-(Note: `TeX-master` is an AUCTeX variable, which is used to keep track of multi-file projects.
-If you don’t use AUCTeX, this functionality doesn’t work, and Ebib will only check the current file for a `\addbibresource` or `\bibliography` command.)

-Note that if one of the `.bib` files in the `\addbibresource` or `\bibliography` command isn’t loaded, Ebib issues a warning message about this, and continues to check for the next `.bib` file.
-These warning messages appear in the minibuffer, but are probably directly overwritten again by further messages or prompts Ebib produces, so check the `*Messages*` buffer if Ebib doesn’t seem to be able to find an entry that you’re sure is in one of your databases.
+How Ebib decides which databases to consult depends on the major mode of the text buffer.

+In a LaTeX buffer, Ebib looks for `\addbibresource` commands or a `\bibliography` command and uses the files specified in them.
+If the variable `TeX-master` is set (which is used by AUCTeX to keep track of a file’s master file), the master file is searched instead.

+In non-LaTeX buffers, Ebib first checks if `pandoc-mode` is active; if it is, Ebib uses the value of the `bibliography` option.
+If `pandoc-mode` is not used, Ebib uses the current database (i.e., the one that was visible before lowering Ebib).

-Another thing to keep in mind is that Ebib only looks for a `\addbibresource` or `\bibliography` command once: the first time either `ebib-insert-bibtex-entry` or `ebib-entry-summary` is called.
-It stores the result of this search and uses it th;e next time either of these commands is used.
-Therefore, if you make a change to the bibliography command, you must reload the file (use `M-x revert-buffer` or `C-x C-v RET`) to make sure Ebib rereads the bibliography command.
+Keep in mind is that Ebib only looks for a `\addbibresource` or `\bibliography` command once: the first time either `ebib-insert-bibtex-entry` or `ebib-entry-summary` is called.
+It stores the result of this search and uses it the next time either of these commands is used.
+Therefore, if you add, rename or remove bibliography files in your project, you’ll need to reload the file (use `M-x revert-buffer` or `C-x C-v RET`).

-If no `\addbibresource` or `\bibliography` command is found at all, either in the LaTeX file itself, or in the master file, Ebib simply consults the current database, i.e. the database that was active when Ebib was lowered with `z`.
-This is also what Ebib does for Org mode or Pandoc Markdown files, since they do not have the equivalent of a bibliography command.
-(Note, however, that you can set `ebib-local-bibtex-filenames` to a list of `.bib` files in the file-local variable section of a file.)
+You can override Ebib’s automatic association of `.bib` files to a buffer by setting the variable `ebib-local-bibfiles` to a list of files.
+This can be done as a file-local or a directory-local variable, or as a customisable option. .

 # Master and Slave Databases